Go Back Email Link

 10 oz tortilla chips

 • Remove from beneath the broiler and cool for 2 minutes.
 Top with sour cream and the reserved green onions.
-Garnish with fresh cilantro if desired and offer pico de gallo or salsa on the side.
+Garnish with fresh cilantro and offer pickled jalapeños, pico de gallo, or salsa on the side.
+Pile on!

-3/4 cup sour cream, pico de gallo, green tomato salsa, cilantro leaves
+¾ cup sour cream, pico de gallo, green tomato salsa, cilantro leaves, 2-3 green onions

 Notes